bmershon/spivak-category-theory/README.md

 Why GitHub?
 GitHub seems relatively future proof: one can download entire repositories of materials, their wikis, and make changes both through GitHub and on local machines.
 At the end of the day, one has a website that can be reduced to textfiles and moved around without worrying about proprietary software and ecosystems.
 It's all text (and PDFs, and images).

 Oh, and it's version controlled, because everything is backed by Git.
-There is a history of a course's evolution.
+There is a history of a course's evolution, and that history should evolve through collaboration among instructors and students.